jdmclatcher/file-explorer-helper/README.md

 This tool is an unofficial add-on for the Windows File Explorer.
 It interacts completely independently from the Windows File Explorer, but adds useful features that are currently not present in Windows.

+## How to Open

+Download the repository and unzip the folder.
+Then, click on the shortcut called "File Explorer Helper" to run the program.

 ## Features

 To begin the using the features of the File Explorer Helper, you must select a folder to modify files in using the "Browse for Folder" button.